Quishiba/Monilink/README-SMS-INTEGRATION.md

 4. **Validate phone format** - Check phone number format before sending
 5. **Use HTTPS** - Always use secure connections for API calls

-## Testing in Development
+## Testing

-The current implementation uses a mock system that:
-- Generates a random 6-digit code
+### Development Testing
+The integration uses the **live Twilio Verify API**.
+During development:
+- Real SMS will be sent to the phone number
+- You'll receive actual verification codes
+- This uses your Twilio credits

+### Free Testing with Twilio
+Twilio provides:
+- Free trial credits ($15 USD)
+- Verified phone numbers for testing (no SMS sent)
-- Logs it to the console
+- Test credentials that log codes to console
-- Accepts any valid 6-digit code for verification

-This allows you to test the UI without spending SMS credits.
+To use test mode, add test credentials in Twilio Console.

 ## Flow Overview